bcrowell/rashomon/tr/README.md

     <entry> ::= '+'? <Greek word> <English word>* '\n' ...all delimited by whitespace; leading whitespace is ignored

 Words can contain any character from the posix [:alpha:] character class, plus - and '.
+Unicode characters in the input are automatically converted to nfc canonical form.
+All words should be in lemmatized form; it's an error if they're not.

 The header should at a minimum state the languages used:
 {"from":"grc","to":"en"}